phil-l-brockwell/CV/README.md

 I have spent the last ten years of my career working in the building industry, largely as a Self Employed Plumber.
 Throughout this career I was able to achieve many goals and targets, such as securing my first mortgage.
 By running my own business I also learnt a lot about time management, workflow and self promotion.
 However I had always felt a sense of discontentment and realised that this was not how I planned to spend the rest of my working life.

-A few years ago, I built my first website using an online template.
+Three years ago, I built my first website using an online template.
 I quickly decided this was a career path I wanted to pursue further.
 This prompted me to enrol in a full time Computer Science Degree with the Greenwich School of Management, and later to dedicate 12 weeks to a full time intensive web development course with the Makers Academy.

-# Skills

-* Test Driven Development
-* Pair Programming
-* Ruby 2.0
-* Rails 4
-* PostgreSQL
-* Sinatra
-* JavaScript, jQuery and Angular
-* HTML5, ERB, HAML, Jade and CSS
-* Deploying mobile apps with PhoneGap/Cordova
-* Evothings Workbench for programming iBeacons
-* Deploying web apps with Heroku
-* Using NodeJS/Express
-* Using paperclip to input photos into a rails database
-* Version control with GitHub
-* FactoryGirl user mocking
-* Rspec and Jasmine unit testing
-* Capybara Integration Testing
-* Cucumber Behaviour Driven Development
-* User authentication with bcrypt and Devise

-# Education
+# What have I learnt?

 **Makers Academy: January 2015 - April 2015**
-* Highly selective 12 week full-time course
-* Object Oriented Design
+* The principles of Object Oriented Design
-* Teamwork/Pair Programming
+* The importance of Test Driven Development
+* The value of pair programming; gaining perspective and experience from others
+* How to work as part of a team; collaborating on two separate projects
 * Ruby and Javascript full stack web development

 **Greenwich School of Management: June 2013 - January 2016**
-* Full time Computer Science Undergraduate Degree
 * Software Development Lifecycles
-* Artificial Intelligence
 * Quantitative Methods for Computing
 * Database Management Systems with MySQL
 * Programming with C#, Java and JavaScript